cloudsoft/brooklyn-tendermint/README.md

 Once Docker is ready, deploy the [tendermint-mintnet.bom](tendermint-mintnet.bom) file into the Clocker catalog.
-Then, you must ensure you have access to an archive containing the required data files for your mintnet application, and configure a blueprint to point to them.t
+Then, you must ensure you have access to an archive containing the required data files for your mintnet application, and configure a blueprint to point to them.

 ### MintNet Basecoin Application Blueprint